 In return for the scholarship money, each recipient will be asked to write a one-page essay about their Israel experience to be published either in the Federation newspaper or online.
 Each recipient will also be asked to give back fifteen hours as a volunteer at their respective congregation, Jewish Family Service, the Newburgh JCC or within an approved organization or with the Federation.
 This project must include some sort of mitzvah (good deed) component that would not otherwise happen unless the applicant made it happen.

 If you have questions please call the Federation at 562-7860.
 Applications must provide complete information for scholarship consideration.
-You may download the application here.

 The Jack and Jessica Blinkoff Scholarship